There are a number of defenses available to California crimes. Below are the most common:

-- continuing to question you even after you ask for a lawyer,
+- continuing to question you even after you demand a lawyer,

 4) Double Jeopardy

-If you commit a crime because you reasonably believe your life is in immediate danger, California law excuses your criminal conduct.4
+Have a reasonable believe your life is in immediate danger?
+Under California law this may excuse your conduct.

 7) False Accusations / Wrongful Arrest

-- he/she didn’t understand the nature of his/her act, OR
+- If you don’t understand the nature of your conduct, OR

 10) Mistaken Identity